Health and wellbeing

 Students with children

-The Early Years Education Centre provides 160 places at the South Kensington Campus for children aged six months to five years.
 Part-time places are available.
-You may also be able to access financial help towards the costs.
+You may be able to access financial help towards the costs.
 Please note that a waiting list applies.

-Support and advice regarding maternity leave is also available for all students.
+Support and advice regarding maternity leave are also available for all students.

 Doctors and dentists

-The Dental Surgery is next to the Health Centre, and offers a range of NHS and private treatments.
+The Dental Surgery is next to the Health Centre, offering NHS and private treatments.

 Counselling and mental health advice